lt-asset/resym/README.md

 - **Training/inference scripts**: Found in the `training_src` folder for VarDecoder and FieldDecoder models.
 - **Training, testing, and prediction data**: Available on [Zenodo](https://zenodo.org/records/13923982) (`ReSym_data`).
 This includes: training data, testing data, and prediction results for FieldDecoder and VarDecoder.
 - **Model checkpoints**: Fine-tuned VarDecoder and FieldDecoder model checkpoints are available on [Zenodo](https://zenodo.org/records/13923982).
 - **Final results**: Posterior reasoning results for recovering user-defined data structures in folder `posterior_reasoning`.
-The details and instructions can be found int the folder.
+The details and instructions can be found in the folder.